 Whether you want to stay at a traditional hotel or opt for a vacation rental, home exchange, campsite, hostel or housesitting opportunity, there are plenty of websites and apps available that can score you budget travel deals — with some even providing free accommodations.
 Click through to find out how to save on your next hotel stay.

-AllTheRooms bills itself as the largest accommodations search engine.
+AllTheRooms bills itself as the largest analytics network for places to stay on vacation.
 The site scans deals at hotels, vacation rentals and hostels on over 400 travel sites and shows you the best prices based on your travel destination and dates.

-With over 65,000 homes listed, this site helps connect renters and homeowners to arrange their exchange.
+With over 450,000 homes listed across 187 countries, this site helps connect renters and homeowners to arrange their exchange.
 Coordinate easily with the site’s live-chat capability.
 Although a 12-month membership costs $150, the site states that members can save up to 58 percent on typical travel costs.

-As another site that connects homeowners with guests, Homestay.com allows you to get to know your prospective host family ahead of your visit through a video call or instant messaging.
-The site offers affordable hosted accommodations in over 160 countries.
+Another site that connects homeowners with guests, Homestay.com allows you to get to know your prospective host family ahead of your visit through a video call or instant messaging.
+The site offers more than 63,000 accommodations in over 176 countries.

-This app can take some of the insecurity out of staying with a stranger, as it uses Facebook to connect you through mutual friends and groups to hosts.
-Plus, as a way to thank your host, you can choose to donate any amount to a charity via the Horizon app.
+Horizon aims to take some of the uncertainty out of staying with a stranger, as it uses Facebook to connect vetted travelers and hosts through mutual friends and groups to hosts.
+Plus, as a way to thank your host, you can choose to donate any amount to a charity via the Horizon app, known as their Stay a Night, Give a Night campaign.

-Much like a hotel booking site, HostelWorld helps travelers compare deals and accommodations at various hostels.
-Use the site to read reviews, book a stay at one of over 33,000 properties in 170 countries and gain access to 24/7 customer service.
+Much like a hotel booking site, HostelWorld helps travelers compare deals and accommodations at various hostels across the globe.
+Use the site to read reviews, book a stay at one of over 36,000 properties in 178 countries, as well as gain access to 24/7 customer service.

-Are you planning a last-minute trip?
-The HotelTonight app helps you find deals on unsold hotel rooms for that night through the following week.
-The app screens every hotel it features to help ensure customer satisfaction.
+If you’re planning a last-minute trip, the HotelTonight app scans for unsold hotel rooms, starting the night of your search through the following week.
+The app also screens every hotel it features to help ensure customer satisfaction.

-Save even more by taking advantage of all the things your hotel will give you for free, such as bike rentals, travel guides and maps.
+You can save even more by taking advantage of all the things these hotels might offer up for free, such as bike rentals, travel guides and maps.

 Luxury House Sitting

-Sitters pay $25 annually, but homeowners can join this site for free.
-Sitters are ranked based on feedback from homeowners, helping people searching for housesitters have peace of mind and information in advance.
+Like HouseCarers, sitters pay $25 annually and homeowners can join the platform for free.
+Boasting the largest online community of its kind, Luxury House Sitting also ranks the sitters based on feedback from homeowners, helping people searching for house sitters have peace of mind and information in advance.

-At no cost to homeowners and $20 for housesitters, MindMyHouse connects both parties for a win-win: Those going out of town can find someone to watch their place while travelers can find comfortable, larger properties to stay in via housesitting opportunities.
+Operating since 2005, MindMyHouse costs sitters $20 and imposes no charge for homeowners.
+This allows people who are going out of town find someone to watch their place while travelers can find comfortable, larger properties to stay in via housesitting opportunities.

-Get free lodging in exchange for helping your hosts practice their language skills when you book your accommodations through TalkTalkBnb.
+TalkTalkBnB is a combination of hospitality and language-learning, which offers free lodging in exchange for helping your hosts practice their language skills.
 Hosts provide a traditional bed and breakfast experience, which includes not only a bed but supper and breakfast as well.
-It’s also a great way to meet locals while you travel.
+It’s a great way to meet locals while you travel, as well.

-Tripping compares prices at over 10 million vacation rentals in 150,000 locations worldwide by aggregating prices from HomeAway, VRBO, TripAdvisor, Booking.com and more.
+Tripping compares prices at over 12 million vacation rentals in 190 countries by aggregating prices from HomeAway, VRBO, TripAdvisor, Booking.com and more.
 Simply select your dates and destination and filter by bedrooms, rate, location and any amenities you might want.
-Once you find the accommodation with the best available price, Tripping links you directly to the partner site for the booking.
+Once you’ve made your choice, Tripping links you directly to the partner site for the booking.

-With a focus on caring for pets, this site connects pet lovers with people who have pets and homes that need care while they’re away.
+Focusing on pet care, this site connects pet lovers with people who have pets and homes that need care while they’re away.
 A $119 annual fee gives you access to homes that need sitters around the world; your stay is free in exchange for pet care, and you can find stays that last just a weekend or a few months.

 Save Money on Airfare and Transportation

-It’s one thing to save on your lodging, but you’ll likely need a cost-efficient way to get from point A to point B within your destination.
+With lodging out of the way, you’ll likely need a cost-efficient way to get from point A to point B wherever you’re vacationing.
 Click through to see the best options that could help you save on airfare and transportation.

-BlaBlaCar is an on-demand carpool app that connects drivers who have an empty seat with people who need rides in over 20 countries, including Europe and South America.
-It’s especially handy if you’re traveling long distances.
+BlaBlaCar is an on-demand carpool app with 90 million members spread across 22 countries.
+The service connects drivers who have an empty seat with people who need rides, which can be especially handy if you’re traveling long distances.

 BusBud and Wanderu